 For example, give your eight-year-old child the responsibility of feeding the dog every morning.
 And when she does that without being reminded, appreciate her.

 It is easy to reprimand a child when she does something wrong.
 And, we never forget to do that.
 But when the child does something right, we don’t always praise her.
 We are not talking about praising the child for every little thing she does well.
 But if the child has put in the effort and achieved something, or even managed to do something right for a specific period, appreciate it.

 For example, if the child has remembered to feed the dog every day for over a week or two, without being reminded of it, appreciate her efforts.
 Even a simple “good job” can go a long way into building your little one’s confidence.

 8. Teach positive self-talk

 Self-talk is the conversations we have with ourselves.
-In fact, it is the most important conversation we have in a day.
-What we tell ourselves every minute has a significant impact on our self-esteem and confidence.
+What we tell ourselves about ourselves has a significant impact on our self-esteem and confidence.
 Our thoughts affect our emotions and also our potential successes.
 So if your child believes she can do something and tells herself that every day, the chances are that she will succeed in whatever she takes up.

-Young children can be in control of themselves, and set themselves up for success by telling themselves positive things (1).
+Young children can manage their emotions and behavior, and set themselves up for success by telling themselves positive things (1).